5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 - Next, you change the "inside" of the mask (the parameter you actually want to change) and leave the surrounding code alone to create your unique `Replace` rule.
 - Apply and test.

+> [!NOTE]
+>
-**NOTE**: You need to ensure that the sequence you want to change is a unique pattern, otherwise it will be applied in more than one section.
+> You need to ensure that the sequence you want to change is a unique pattern, otherwise it will be applied in more than one section.

 ## Preset variable method techniques
 The preset variable method is used to pre-assign some variables of ACPI to the `FieldUnitObj` to achieve the purpose of initialization.
 Although these variables are assigned values, they are not changed until their method is called.
 Modifying these variables through third-party patch Scope (\) files can achieve our expected patch effect.